Lawrence Rothman: 2024: The Plow That Broke the Plains

+Production career

-Along with Rothman's music career they produced and mixed albums by Amanda Shires "Take It Like A Man", Highwomen "Highway Unicorn" from Lady Gaga "Born This Way 10th Anniversary", Marissa Nadler "For My Crimes" additional production on Angel Olsen "My Woman" as well as acting with their first role in Drake Doremus' Endings, Beginnings, premiering at the 2019 Toronto International Film Festival.
+Along with Rothman's music career they produced and mixed albums by Amanda Shires Take It Like A Man, Highwomen Highway Unicorn from Lady Gaga Born This Way 10th Anniversary, Margo Price, Girlpool, Jason Isbell The Sound Emporium EP, Bartees Strange, Kim Gordon, Blondshell, Marissa Nadler For My Crimes additional production on Angel Olsen My Woman as well as acting with their first role in Drake Doremus' Endings, Beginnings, premiering at the 2019 Toronto International Film Festival.
 Rothman's song "Wolves Still Cry" was featured in season 2 Episode 1 of Netflix original series 13 Reasons Why that song along with "Die Daily" were featured in Endings, Beginnings and "H" in Lucifer season 1 finale episode.
 In November 2019 it was announced that Rothman produced and wrote the soundtrack for DreamWorks Pictures The Turning.
 The soundtrack out on Rothman's record label KRO featured artist such as Courtney Love, Mitski, Soccer Mommy, Kim Gordon, Warpaint, and Finn Wolfhard.
 Rothman wrote and produced the first single performed by Courtney Love, "Mother".
 Their own track "SkinDeepSkyHighHeartWide" featured Pale Waves and their track "Judas Kiss' featured MUNA.
+Along with writing the films 9 other soundtrack songs.
 Rothman authored a book Postmortem Bliss, which was turned into a short film for Tuner Classics in 2006.